 Individual Services Quality Trend

+Kiwis Count measures New Zealanders’ satisfaction with 43 commonly used public services.
+In this section, we discuss changes in satisfaction ratings for individual services.
+The removal and addition of eleven services mean change in 2017 is not measured for these services and the chart consequently reports change for 32 services.
 The trend over time is important as it highlights whether services are, or are not, continuing to meet or exceed individuals’ expectations.
-We highlight those changes in satisfaction with the quality of individual services that have been statistically significant since services were first measured and in the latest year.
+We highlight those changes in the quality of individual services that have been statistically significant since services were first measured and in the latest year.

 Since first measured

-Figure 10 Service quality scores for individual services (2016), significant change since first measured
+Figure 10: Service quality scores for individual services (2017), significant change since first measure

-There is a wide range in the satisfaction levels across the 42 services.
-At the top there are four services that have a rating around 85.
+There is a wide range in the satisfaction levels across the 43 services.
+At the top there are six services that have a rating between 85 and 89.
 This means that the average rating on a five point scale is between four and five.

 - Licensed or registered a vehicle